 We show that this second change leads to a significant increase in buyer satisfaction with the incumbent sellers.
 The effect is substantively and significantly stronger for sellers that had performed poorly before the change.
-In fact, rather than exiting from the market-which would have been the alternative reaction to the change in the reporting mechanism-, the sellers rated previously poorly improve on all DSR dimensions.
+In fact, rather than exiting from the market-which would have been the alternative reaction to the change in the reporting mechanism-, sellers improve on all DSR dimensions.

 Towards our preferred interpretation of these results, we develop a toy model from which we predict effects on seller adverse selection and moral hazard.
-Sellers differ by the dis-utility they suffer from engaging in effort towards satisfying a consumer at a given (competitive) price.
 Within this toy model, removing buyer fear of adverse retaliation by the seller incentivizes the buyer to report truthfully rather than opportunistically, and in particular to report bad experiences.
-That, in turn, ameliorates adverse selection, by leading seller with high disutility of effort to exit the market; or ameliorates moral hazard, by leading the remaining sellers to engage in more effort towards improving on buyer satisfaction.
+That, in turn, ameliorates adverse selection, by leading bad seller types to exit the market; or ameliorates moral hazard, by the remaining sellers engaging in more effort towards improving on buyer satisfaction.

-We assess in detail the robustness of our empirical results against alternative interpretations and conclude that our interpretation fits best, that is: the reduction of the informational asymmetry generated by informational bias results in a reduction of seller moral hazard, rather than a reduction of adverse selection.
+We assess the robustness of our empirical results against alternative interpretations and conclude that our interpretation fits best, that is: the reduction of the informational asymmetry results in a reduction of seller moral hazard, rather than a reduction of adverse selection.